 My work has been published in New Media & Society; Political Communication; Telecommunications Policy; Information, Communication & Society; The Information Society; and the Journal of Information Policy, and I have published archival conference proceedings at the ACM Conference on Human Factors in Computing Systems (CHI).
 My research has been supported by funding from the National Science Foundation as well as multidisciplinary academic associations such as the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC) and the American Political Science Association (APSA).
 My work has also been recognized with the James R. Cleary Prize for Student Media Law and Policy Research and with two Top Student Paper Awards at ICA.

-I hold a Master of Arts in Media, Culture, and Communication from New York University and a Bachelor of Science in Economics from the Wharton School at the University of Pennsylvania.
+Before the PhD, I earned a Master of Arts in Media, Culture, and Communication from New York University and a Bachelor of Science in Economics from the Wharton School at the University of Pennsylvania.
 I am also affiliated with the Center for Information, Technology, and Public Life (CITAP) and the Global Internet Governance Network (GigaNet).

 Please feel free to get in touch!